Cyfrin/security-and-auditing-full-course-s23/README.md

 Feel free to look ahead and try to find the bugs on the codebase yourself, or get familiar with the protocol first.

+Remember the phases!

+🔽🔽🔽🔽🔽🔽🔽🔽🔽🔽
+- Initial Review
+    - 0. Scoping
+    - 1. Reconnaissance
+    - 2. Vulnerability identification
+    - 3. Reporting
+🔼🔼🔼🔼🔼🔼🔼🔼🔼🔼

+For this demo, we are ignoring the last 2 phases
+- Protocol fixes
+    - 1. Fixes issues
+    - 2. Retests and adds tests
+- Mitigation Review
+    - 1. Reconnaissance
+    - 2. Vulnerability identification
+    - 3. Reporting

 ## The Setup (Scoping): PasswordStore
   - "Hey, here is my link to Etherscan, can I get an audit?"
     - [Coinbase asset listing guide](https://www.coinbase.com/blog/a-guide-to-listing-assets-on-coinbase)